AleWet/Particle-Simulation-Verlet-Integration/README.md

 - Z to zoom out
 - X to zoom in
 - P to pause
+- ARROW KEYS to move the camera
+- R to reset camera movement
 - Spacebar to Apply a central force to all particles (press and hold)
 - Simulation parameters must be set **before compilation** within the `application.cpp` file under **SIMULATION PARAMETERS**:
 ```cpp